jtclemm/lammps/doc/src/bond_bpm_spring.rst

 .. versionadded:: TBD

-The *volume/factor* keyword toggles whether an additional multibody contribution is added to bond forces based on the formulation in :ref:`(Clemmer2) <multibody-Clemmer>`,
+The *volume/factor* keyword toggles whether an additional multibody contribution is added to he force using the formulation in :ref:`(Clemmer2) <multibody-Clemmer>`,

 .. math::